IBM/aspera-cli/README.md

 ```javascript
 ascli server --url=ssh://... --ts=@json:'{"token":"Basic abc123"}'
 ```

+> Note: If you need to use the Aspera public keys, then specify an empty token: `--ts=@json:'{"token":""}'` : Aspera public SSH keys will be used, but the protocol will ignore the empty token.

 The value of the `ssh_keys` option can be a single value or an array.
 Each value is a **path** to a private key and is expanded (`~` is replaced with the user's home folder).